-- (A) The total harmonic distortion (THD) of electrical distribution systems is not to exceed 8% and any single order harmonics not to exceed 3%. - (B) This limit may be exceeded where all installed equipment and systems have been designed for a higher specified limit and this relaxation on limits is documented (harmonic distortion calculation report) and made available on board as a reference for the surveyor at each periodical survey. - (2) Harmonic distortion for ship electrical distribution system including harmonic filters(A) Application
+- (A) The total harmonic distortion (THD) in the voltage waveform of electrical distribution systems is not to exceed 8% and any single order harmonics not to exceed 5%.
+(2023) - (B) This limit may be exceeded where all installed equipment and systems have been designed for a higher specified limit and this relaxation on limits is documented (harmonic distortion calculation report) and made available on board as a reference for the surveyor at each periodical survey. - (2) Harmonic distortion for ship electrical distribution system including harmonic filters - (A) Application